oymotion/SynchroniSDKPython/README.md

 result = sensorProfile.setParam("EEG_SAMPLE_RATE", "500")
 # The value is validated against the device-reported capability list (see
 # getParam("EEG_SAMPLE_RATE_LIST")); an unsupported value returns
 # "Error: unsupported sample rate ...".
-When the device has both EEG and ECG,
-# both configs are written with the same rate.
 While streaming, the stream is
 # restarted so the new rate takes effect.

 result = sensorProfile.setParam("FILTER_60HZ", "ON")